 Our past research projects aimed at solving this by leveraging phase and level differences in a model based clustering approach to estimate spectral masks for each target speaker.
-It became apparent that this approach is limited due to the lack of knowledge from an extensive database and not using speech characteristics.
+This approach has shown promissing results on the fifth CHiME challenge.
+However, it became apparent that this approach is limited due to the lack of knowledge from an extensive database and not using speech characteristics.

 A more recent outcome is a discriminatively trained neural network to provide spectral masks to estimate beamforming coefficients in a multi-channel setting.
 Motivated by its efficacy demonstrated during the third and fourth CHiME challenge, our current research focusses on:

 - Synergy of model based source separation with neural networks,